 Selfridges has a Board of Directors and an Executive Committee comprised of executive directors, including some board directors.
-The Executive Committee has delegated responsibility for the day to day running of the business, setting and adhering to Selfridges strategic aims, providing the leadership to put them into effect, supervising the management of the business and reporting to Selfridges' parent company and shareholders.
+The Executive Committee has delegated responsibility for the day-to-day running of the business, setting and adhering to Selfridges strategic aims, providing the leadership to put them into effect, supervising the management of the business and reporting to Selfridges' parent company and shareholders.
 All of the directors and Executive Committee have had training in directors' duties, as detailed below in the corporate governance statement.

-Selfridges and its Executive Committee support the principles of good governance and adopted the Wates Principles for Corporate Governance for the financial year which ended on 1 February 2020 as a framework for decision making to ensure the long term success of the Company and its stakeholders, as well as having regard to the requirements of Section 172.
+Selfridges and its Executive Committee support the principles of good governance and continue to adopt the Wates Principles for Corporate Governance for the financial year, which ended on 1 February 2021 (first adopted in 2019), as a framework for decision making to ensure the long-term success of the Company and its stakeholders, as well as having regard to the requirements of Section 172.
 This is further developed below.

-Selfridges continues to adopt the Wates Principles for Corporate Governance first implemented in 2019, during which year Selfridges reviewed its internal governance framework to align with good practice in governance.
-This included ensuring that there is an appropriate rhythm for key meetings in Selfridges, with appropriate Terms of Reference in place, that attendees' roles and responsibilities are considered, meetings are minuted, and matters which should be addressed by the board of directors including principal decisions are addressed in this way.
-By way of example, the Company held board meetings in 2019 to approve the payment of dividends, the financial statements and appointments of auditors, the appointment and removal of directors, as well as approval of corporate reports on tax strategy, gender pay gap and modern slavery.
-These matters were the principal decisions made during this financial year and in making these decisions the directors took into account the viewpoints of the Company's stakeholders, including employees, suppliers, customers and others, as further detailed below.
+Selfridges has an internal governance framework which aligns with good practice in governance.
+This includes ensuring that there is an appropriate rhythm for key meetings in Selfridges, with appropriate Terms of Reference in place, that attendees' roles and responsibilities are considered, meetings are minuted, and matters which should be addressed by the board of directors including principal decisions are addressed in this way.
+By way of example, the Company held board meetings in 2020 to approve financial matters, including the response to the Covid-19 pandemic; a business-wide restructure and redundancy prompted by the ongoing impacts of the Covid-19 pandemic; the creation of a new Diversity Board in Selfridges; the approval of the financial statements, appointment of auditors, the appointment and removal of directors, as well as approval of corporate reports on tax strategy, gender pay gap and modern slavery.
+These matters were the principal decisions made during this financial year and in making these decisions the directors took into account the viewpoints of the Company's stakeholders, including employees, suppliers, customers and others as further detailed below.